nshore/dev-test-generalist/README.md

 1. Ideally I would have approached this using TDD and written tests before building the functionality.
 However, I wanted to focus on fulfilling the user stories in the required time.
 2. My Spring Boot application needs refinement.
 I included redundant classes so you could see my approach.
 I was planning on using a Bike Domain to handle the data back from the DB calls and then present this back to the controller.
 But that was more for future enhanced functionality and didnt prevent the json being output.
+3. My Database connection properties need storing in a separate properties file or at least being configurable at runtime to allo flexibility of the docker instance.
-3. As this is a role focusing on frontend skills it would have been good to have built the view elements and provided an interface to communicate with the API.
+4. As this is a role focusing on frontend skills it would have been good to have built the view elements and provided an interface to communicate with the API.
-4. I researched putting my Spring Boot Jar file into a docker container which is achievable in my Maven build but I did not have time to do this.
+5. I researched putting my Spring Boot Jar file into a docker container which is achievable in my Maven build but I did not have time to do this.